JacksonWaddleton/uber-pandas-analysis/README.md

   2. Unzip the Zip file to gain access to the .csv that contains our dataset.
   3. Read the .csv into a pandas DataFrame.
   4. Perform some basic data cleansing and transformation, including dropping unneccesary rows, editing column names, changing data types, and identifying columns with missing values.
   5. Answer our five questions using analytical methods within Python.
-Some techniqes I used include slicing, DataFrame operations, filtering, grouping, sorting, and datetime operations.
+Some techniques I used include slicing, DataFrame operations, filtering, grouping, sorting, and datetime operations.
   6. Create a basic visualization to showcase our answer to Question 4.

 After cleaning and analyzing the data, here are the main takeaways and insights gained: